Related resources

 Why do we celebrate this month?

-While progress has been made with the employment rate for disabled people in the UK, a government report shows that the disability employment rate has yet to return to its pre-pandemic level and the disability unemployment rate was 6.9% in Q2 2024, compared to 3.6% for non-disabled people.
+While progress has been made with the employment rate for disabled people in the UK, a government report shows that there were: “5.5 million disabled people in employment in the UK in Q2 2025 and the disability employment rate was 52.8%, compared to 82.5% for non-disabled people.”

 By using UK Disability History Month as an opportunity to raise awareness about disability history, disabled people’s contributions to the UK and take action to support disability inclusion, inclusive employers can take action to improve the employment rate for disabled people and make the workplaces more inclusive.